Robert Stambolziev: International career

-In July 2008, Stambolziev was listed in a group of Australian footballers aged between 16 to 22 known as "the lost boys", including Paul Giannou, Andreas Govas and Dean Bouzanis, who were likely to play for or had played for national teams of the country of their heritage.
+In July 2008, Stambolziev was listed in a group of Australian footballers aged between 16 and 22 known as "the lost boys", including Paul Giannou, Andreas Govas and Dean Bouzanis, who were likely to play for or had played for national teams of the country of their heritage.
 In August 2008, Stambolziev was invited to join an 18-man squad for an Australia national youth team training camp in Canberra.
 In May 2009, Stambolziev was selected for Australia's national youth team to play a series of friendlies in a tournament in Terborg against youth teams including De Graafschap, Valencia CF, Atletico Mineiro, Egypt U-20, PSV Eindhoven, Ajax Amsterdam, Celtic, FC Uitgeest, and Vitesse as part of the under-20 national team's preparation for the 2009 FIFA U-20 World Cup.
 Before the Ternborg Tournament, Stambolziev scored a double against FC Twente U19 in a 2-0 friendly win scoring in the 8th minute and 19th minute of the match.
 Stambolziev was ultimately not selected to take part at the U-20 World Cup, stating that the Australia's national youth teams had neglected him for selection which resulted in his interest of representing Macedonia.
 It had also been reported that both the Macedonian Football Federation and the Hellenic Football Federation had been chasing him.
 In a 2008 interview with The World Game, Stambolziev stated that he would play for either Macedonian or Greece upon selection.
 In August 2014, Stambolziev revealed that he had chosen to represent Macedonia.